-While you may be confident in your ability to deliver great services and results to clients, it’s important to take a step back and first work through some strategic planning to ensure your business venture is successful.
-Here are 6 key steps to help you get started.
+Before starting a consulting business, there are several preparation steps that need to be taken to make ensure your success.
+While you may be confident in your ability to deliver great services and results to clients, it’s important to take a step back and first work through some strategic planning to make sure you start your business on the right foot.

 While transitioning to independent work is exciting, it is a significant career and life change.
 Before you begin, you’ll need to define the services you want to offer.
 Research your industry, see what’s in demand, and configure your services to match market needs.
 Be confident in your skills and experience; clients will be counting on you to deliver the results you advertise.

 In addition to nailing down your offerings, it’s important to put yourself in the right mindset for the additional responsibility that comes with independence.
 Remember, you’re not only accountable for delivering the work, but also for finding it.
 Do you have the resilience to hold out for a contract that takes a few weeks to get signed, or the tenacity to use your network to find new clients?
 Thoroughly thinking through your services and mentally preparing for how you’ll tackle future hurdles will ensure you’re well positioned to begin independent work.

 2. Prepare your finances

 Financial preparation is key to a smooth transition.
 Make sure you either have an immediate project to generate cash flow, or a several months cushion of income to cover expenses until you bring in a contract.
 Keep in mind that even if you land a project, 60-day terms are common—so don’t expect to get paid right away.
 As you think through your financial expectations, learn how to set the right bill rate so you maintain realistic expectations and charge the right amount for your services.